spotlightpa/poor-richard/content/news/2024-11-06-SPLHOUSEWATCH24.md

 topics = ["Elections"]
 +++

-HARRISBURG — Control of the closely divided Pennsylvania House is on the line, with a handful of races still undecided.
+HARRISBURG — Control of the closely divided Pennsylvania House is on the line, with just one race still undecided.

 At the moment, Democrats hold 102 seats in the 203-member chamber, giving the party control over the agenda and critical committees.
 All seats were on the ballot Tuesday.